mortela4/awesome-cpp/README.md

 * [toy engine](https://github.com/hugoam/toy) - toy is a thin and modular c++ game engine and offers simple expressive c++ idioms to design full featured 2D or 3D games in fast iterations.
 * [Urho3D](https://urho3d.github.io/) - A free lightweight, cross-platform 2D and 3D game engine implemented in C++.
 Greatly inspired by OGRE and Horde3D.
 [MIT]
 * [ezEngine](https://github.com/ezEngine/ezEngine) - Is a free, open-source game engine written in C++.
 Its philosophy is to be modular and flexible, such that it can be adapted to many different use cases.
 [MIT] [website](https://ezengine.net/)

+## GPU Programming

+GPU programming on nVidia, Intel, AMD, and other platforms.

 ## Graph